terenceLuffy/AppStoreStyleHorizontalScrollView/README.md

 ```

-### Version
+### iOS Version
 It is developed based on UIScrollView and its delegate methods, so it is completely compatible to most iOS versions.
+But the Swift version requires 8.0 or above.

 ### Authorization
 The MIT License (MIT)